mjgs/freelancer/README.md

 - Remove the weird border the Stripe payment button has
 - Integrate letsencrypt certificates directly into the app
+- Automate static file data replacement in a build step (step 6)

 ## Credits